Categories

 Competition and What Comes Next

-AMD, Intel, and other companies are working on competing chips.
 AMD's MI355X is actually quite competitive in inference efficiency.
 But Feynman arrives at a crucial moment: it uses the absolute newest manufacturing technology (TSMC A16) before most competitors.
-This gives Nvidia a one-year to two-year advantage in performance.
+This gives Nvidia a one- to two-year performance advantage.
 By the time AMD and Intel produce similar designs, Nvidia will likely already be working on the next generation.

 The Infrastructure Limits